Falasefemi2/event-booking/README.md

 ### Database Setup

 1. Create a MySQL database named `event_usersdb`.
+2. Create a MySQL database named `event_db`.
-2. The service will create the tables automatically on startup.
+3. The services will create the tables automatically on startup.

 ### Configuration

-The `user-service` uses a `.env` file for environment variables.
-Create a `.env` file in the root of the `user-service` directory with the following content:
+The `user-service` and `event-service` uses a `.env` file for environment variables.
+Create a `.env` file in the root of the `user-service` and `event-service` directory with the following content:

 ```
 DB_USERNAME=<your-mysql-username>